-A limited number of parent stipends are available.
-Stipends are available on a first-come, first-served basis until the balance of the funds are depleted.
+A limited number of teacher and parent stipends are available.
+Stipends are available on a first-come, first-served basis until the balance of the funds is depleted.
 Stipends may cover conference registration only OR hotel lodging for one or two nights only OR both.

 Monday, February 5, 2018

 Understanding and being able to use academic vocabulary is at the center of success in school and, in many ways, the workplace as well.
 Yet, many teachers are still using outdated and ineffective methods, such as having students plod through incomprehensible, decontextualized dictionary definitions for words on a list that are not even related to each other.